 As General Data Protection Regulation (GDPR) fills the news headlines, compliance has become a growing concern for many organisations.
 In April 2017 we completed a survey and captured responses from 102 SAP user organisations within UK & Ireland regarding the security and compliance of their current SAP landscape.

-Here is an excerpt from our Licensing Guide:
+Here is an excerpt from our Licencing Guide:

 SAP Users Face a Love-Hate Relationship